Nat34/Structure/Readme.txt

 This folder contains practice files.
 These files were created to develop and learn HyperText Markup Language (HTML) syntax used to support user interface.

-Project: Structure a user interface with HTML
+Project: Structure a user interface with HTML.

 Drivers: To learn and use HTML to create and visually represent a webpage.